CPJKU/dcase_task2/docs/index.md

 <div class="info">
 Matthias Dorfer and Gerhard Widmer.
-"Training General-Purpose Audio Tagging Networks with Noisy Labels and Iterative Self-Verification".
+"Training General-Purpose Audio Tagging Networks with Noisy Labels and Iterative Self-Verification" [PDF](http://dcase.community/documents/workshop2018/proceedings/DCASE2018Workshop_Dorfer_143.pdf).
-Workshop on Detection and Classification of Acoustic Scenes and Events (DCASE2018), Surrey, UK, 2018
+Proceedings of the Detection and Classification of Acoustic Scenes and Events 2018 Workshop (DCASE2018), Surrey, UK, 2018
 </div>

 However, this writeup also contains more technical details,